Joint Custody and the Children’s Belongings

 It is important for children to have a sense of order and structure that remains, even through difficult times.
 When parents get divorced, children must quickly adapt to many changes, which can feel overwhelming.
 Therefore, parents should maintain certain routines, such as reading the child a story before bed or having the child perform the same chores at each home.

 Parents with joint custody often struggle with issues, such as who should buy the children’s clothes and who is responsible for doing their laundry.
 Being respectful to the other parent is in the best interests of the child; it is not healthy for children to be dragged into adult problems.
 Parents may wish to come to an agreement regarding the children’s belongings as soon as possible to avoid potential conflicts later on.

 Both parents have an obligation to provide their children with the bare necessities, including food, clothing, and shelter.
 New Jersey courts may order child support based on the income shares model, which aims to protect children from being economic victims of divorce.
 Parents with joint custody typically share the cost of housing, transportation, clothes, toiletries, and other necessary expenses for the children.

-South Jersey Divorce Lawyers at the Burnham Law Group, LLC Help Clients Navigate Joint Custody
+South Jersey Divorce Lawyers at the Burnham Douglass Help Clients Navigate Joint Custody

-If you have questions regarding joint custody, child support, or any other family law matter, contact a South Jersey divorce lawyer at the Burnham Law Group, LLC.
+If you have questions regarding joint custody, child support, or any other family law matter, contact a South Jersey divorce lawyer at the Burnham Douglass.
 Our experienced and compassionate attorneys can explain your legal options and ensure that your interests are represented throughout the process.
-From our offices in Marlton and Somers Point, New Jersey, we serve clients throughout South Jersey, including Camden County, Burlington County, and Atlantic County.
+From our offices in Marlton and Northfield, New Jersey, we serve clients throughout South Jersey, including Camden County, Burlington County, Gloucester County, Mercer County, and Atlantic County.
 Contact us online or call us at 856-751-5505 for a free consultation.